OpenNTI/nti.dataserver/docs/content-anchoring.rst

 should default to the DOM's `documentElement
 <http://dvcs.w3.org/hg/domcore/raw-file/tip/Overview.html#document-element>`_.

-Given an ancestor the DOM can then be traversed for the start and end container ``Nodes`` and offsets needed to construct a range.
+Given an ancestor, the DOM can be traversed for the start and end container ``Nodes`` and offsets needed to construct a range.
 The type of ``ContentPointer`` used to model the ``start`` and ``end`` properties of the ``ContentRangeDescription`` will determine how the